lsalik2/chroma/README.md

 - [A guide to ANSI on Discord](https://gist.github.com/kkrypt0nn/a02506f3712ff2d1c8ca7c9e0aed7c06#text-colors) by kkrypt0nn
 - The Discord.py team for their excellent library
 - The googletrans library for translation functionality
-- All contributors who help improve ChromaText
+- All contributors who help improve Chroma

 ## Support